scouarn/nes_chr_editor/README.md

 # NES char editor

-Tile editor for NES character rom.
+Tile editor for NES character rom and nametable.
 Only works on linux (for now).

 ## TODO :
 - Attribute table (flips, palette,...)
 - Copy tile (+its attributes)

+- Find a better name

 - Support for char roms larger than 8k
 - Controls config